- ABOUT THIS DOCUMENT

 About this document

-1.1 During the course of our activities, we, HJ Human Capital Group Ltd (trading as Monocle International), will process personal data (which may be held on paper, electronically, or otherwise) and we recognise the need to treat it in an appropriate and lawful manner in accordance with the General Data Protection Regulation (GDPR) 2018.
+1.1 During the course of our activities, we, Monocle International, will process personal data (which may be held on paper, electronically, or otherwise) and we recognise the need to treat it in an appropriate and lawful manner in accordance with the General Data Protection Regulation (GDPR) 2018.
 The purpose of this notice is to make you aware of how we handle and manage personal data you share with us and that we hold about you, including how we collet, process, protect and share that data.